 Your furry companion can benefit from the orange’s incredible health benefits.
-You can also feed it plus the peels because they are edible for piggies and contain lots of nutrients, just like the fruit itself.
+You can also feed it the peels because they are edible for piggies and contain lots of nutrients, just like the fruit itself.

 Benefits of Orange Peels for Guinea Pigs